Electronic Engineering (with Foundation Year)

 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BEng (Hons) Electronic Engineering course.
+If you expect to achieve a higher tariff score, you may also be interested in our BEng (Hons) Electronic Engineering course.

 UWE Bristol's International College